KajJagtenberg/eventdb/README.md

 ## Usage

-EventflowDB is using gRPC with Protobuf as its method of transport and encoding.
+EventflowDB is using gRPC with Protobuf as its main method of transport and encoding.
 The [api.proto](proto/api.proto) file is the source of truth for the API.

+The HTTP API is based of the same proto file, but uses the JSON tags for its messages.

 API Specification: